JuliaPlots/Plots.jl/docs/qwt_examples.md

 ### Vectors w/ pluralized args

 Plot multiple series with different numbers of points.
-Mix arguments that apply to all series (singular... see `marker`) with arguments unique to each series (pluralized... see `colors`).
+Mix arguments that apply to all series (marker/markersize) with arguments unique to each series (colors).

 ```julia
 plot(Vector[rand(10),rand(20)]; marker=:ellipse,markersize=8,c=[:red,:blue])